craftingcity/The-Known-World/An Ode to My Love.md

 Timid, scarred, and more vulnerable than she has ever wanted to be, she approaches the Mouse some time later to scratch that itch.

-And for a time, just her presence is enough.
+And for a time, just being around is enough.
 Every time the Dog sees the Mouse, she can't help but lap up her presence.
 She radiates beauty, and yet she does not shadow her fellows.
 She wields knowledge like a practiced blade, sharper than any measure.
 She holds strong and fast, a bastion of her ideals, and the reckoner of all who oppose her.

+An angel.

 The Dog would become overwhelmed.
-The itch and the ache would only rest when she was with the one who had marked her.
+The itch and the ache could only be remedied in the presence of the one who had marked her.

-And the Mouse must know, surely she feels it too.
+And the Mouse must know, thought the Dog, surely she feels it too.
 She must be able to feel when the Dog itches and aches for her.

-The Dog wants her to.
+The Dog wants her to feel it.

 The Dog wants the Mouse to know.
-To feel it too.

 The Dog wants to mark the Mouse.